 Help people to have a picture in their head of what life will look like when they have achieved their goal.
 I like this quote:

 - “… really successful people feel the same boredom and the same lack of motivation that everyone else feels.
 They don’t have some magic pill that makes them feel ready and inspired every day.
 But the difference is that the people who stick with their goals don’t let their emotions determine their actions.
 Top performers still find a way to show up, to work through the boredom, and to embrace the daily practice that is required to achieve their goals”.
-Fighting my lack of motivation and looking to the future of completion.
-Buffer

 So, my picture, is to be able to still run a successful business and to have the creativity and motivation to keep trying new things.
 It is to be teaching karate to young boys and girls when I am older.
 I want to be that cool grandma that goes on the roller coaster rides and can walk along the beach..
-I want to be in my gardens and I want to stay living in my two-storey house.
+I want to be in my gardens and I want to stay living in my two-story house.
 I want to go on vacations with my husband and experience the adventures.
 I want to be sure-footed and not afraid to go out and about.
 I want my back to be straight and my eyes looking forward, not hunched and looking at the ground.
 So I try to walk at least a couple of times every week, sometimes, complaining the whole way.
 I go to karate class as often as I can, and when I can’t, I try to practice at home.
 I throw the frisbee in the snow, because even though it’s only the dog getting exercise, I am taking in the benefits of the light that will positively impact my mood and energy.

 There are so many wellness programs that you could put together for your teams.
 How are those programs going to help them be the person that they picture themselves being?
 Help make the picture crystal clear and your success rates will go up exponentially.